zaki-mca/STA-CRM-6/DEPLOYMENT-STEPS.md

 **Storage Access Problems:**
 - Check bucket policies
 - Verify storage permissions
 - Ensure correct paths are used in code

+For more detailed deployment guidance, see [NETLIFY-DEPLOY.md](./NETLIFY-DEPLOY.md).